mac-comp381/wordy/README.md

 A toy programming language.
 We will do science to it.

+## The activity

+1. Read about the Wordy language below.
+2. Set up:
+    - Clone (don’t just download! clone!) this repository.
+    - Open (don't import! open!) the project folder in IntelliJ.
+    - In the Project view in IntelliJ, you should see the `test` directory showing up in green.
+Right-click it and choose “Run All Tests.”
+You should see one group of tests, WordyParserTest, and they should all pass.
+    - If this doesn’t work, stop and get help before proceeding!
+3. Play with the Wordy IDE and study the AST model:
+    - In IntelliJ, expand `src/wordy/demo`, right-click the `Playground` class, and choose “Run Playgroun.main()”.
+After a long Java moment, you should see a user interface with code on the right and an AST on on the left.
+    - Spend some time experimenting with making changes to the code and seeing how they affect the AST on the right.
+Get a feel for the structure of the AST.
+    - Spend some time skimming the classes in `src/wordy/ast`.
+Understand how they implement the AST.
+    - If you are curious how the AST is generated, look in `src/wordy/parser`.
+However, this is for your curiosity only; you **do not need to study the parser code** for this activity.
+4. Implement a Wordy interpreter:
+    - I will do a little demo at the projector to set up this section.
+    - Get the interpreter starter code: `git merge interpreter`
+    - You should now see `InterpreterTest` in `test/wordy`.
+All of its tests should fail.
+If you don’t see it (or the tests somehow pass!) then stop and get help.
+    - Make the tests in `InterpreterTest` pass.
+I strongly recommend that you get them passing **one at a time**, in the order they appear in the file, testing each one before moving to the next.
+5. Try your interpreter:
+    - Look in `wordy/demo/shader` for the `ShaderUI` class.
+Run it!
+You should get a window filled with colorful gradients.
+    - ShaderUI reads a Wordy program that calculates the color of each pixel on the screen.
+You can find it in `res/ripples.wordy`.
+    - There is another program in that folder that computes the Mandelbrot set.
+To run it:
+        - Edit `ShaderUI`.
+        - Look for the `main` method, about 30 lines in.
+        - Comment out the line that specifies `ripples.wordy`, and uncomment the line that specifies `mandel.wordy`.
+        - Run it again!
+Fractals!
+Your interpreter is doing the computations that create the fractal.
+Yay you!
+        - Click to zoom in on the fractal!
+But … oooo, that's slow.
+Quit and relaunch ShaderUI, and note the rendering time it logs in the console.
+6. Implement a Wordy compiler:
+    - Again, I will do a little demo to contextualize this work.
+    - Commit your interpreter implementation if you haven't already.
+    - Get the compiler starter code: `git merge interpreter` (You might get a merge conflict.
+If so, resolve it, then rerun All Tests to make sure everything is still working.)
+    - The merge you just did switches ShaderUI over to stop using the Wordy source code in `res`, and start using Wordy code that has been compiled to Java.
+That code lives in `src/wordy/demo/shader/CompiledShader.java` — but that's just a placeholder for now.
+    - You will now see a `CompilerTest` class in your test folder.
+Once again, make its tests pass, one at a time.
+    - When it's working, launch `Playground` again.
+You will now see a tab for compiled code.
+Experiment with looking at your Wordy code compiled to Java.
+    - Now it’s time to put your compiler to use!
+Copy the entire contents of `res/mandel.wordy` into the Playground to compile it.
+    - Replace the contents of `src/wordy/demo/shader/CompiledShader.java` with the compiler output you copied from the Playground.
+    - Rename the class `CompiledShader`.
+    - Now run ShaderUI again.
+If everything worked, you’ll get _fast_ fractals!

 ## About the language

 Wordy uses English words throughout its syntax.
 It supports simple arithmetic expressions, loops, and conditionals.